fbpx

 Baking classes Salt Lake City, UT

 It’s okay, we’re happy to clarify.
 Macarons and macaroons are two different desserts.
 A macaron is a sandwich-like cookie, usually filled with jam or buttercream in the center.
 A macaroon is a drop cookie made from shredded coconut and often dipped or drizzled in chocolate.
 While both involve working with egg white, that is where their similarities end.
 Macaroons are a simple cookie your grandmother might be able to make with her eyes closed, but macarons are a very technical, high-maintenance dessert that takes time to master.
-Don’t worry, we can teach you the art of the macaron in our pastry course!
+Don’t worry, we can teach you the art of the macaron in our baking school in Salt Lake City!

 Recent Posts